konvajs/site/source/docs/events/Remove_Event.md

-#HTML5 Canvas Remove Event Listener with Konva
+title: HTML5 Canvas Remove Event Listener with Konva
+---

 To remove an event listener with Konva, we can use the `off()` method of a shape object which requires an event type such as click or mousedown.